TmoreiraBR/UdacityContinuousControl-MultiAgent/Report.md

 where <img src="https://render.githubusercontent.com/render/math?math=\tau"> is a hyperparameter << 1 that controls the target networks update speed.

+The solution for this work is based on the environment with 20 independent arms.
+The experience for each arm is stored in the replay buffer during the interaction with the environment.
+The usage of multiple agents greatly increases the generalization capabilities of the algorithim.

 ## Algorithim

 Detailed Algorithim pseudocode, edited from [[1]](#1)